 Our founder, Dick Drechsler's message, ever since being diagnosed with neck and throat cancer and losing his ability to eat as a result of the invasive surgery, chemo and radiation, has been to "Never Give Up Hope."
-After almost a decade of keeping faith that a solution would come along, it looks like it might have finally happened.
-A few weeks ago, Dick met with Dr. Danish Chhetri at UCLA.
-He was assured that following a series of laser surgeries and some additional dilation of his esophagus, while he may not be eating the turkey at Christmas dinner, he'll surely be eating the yams and the stuffing.
-To say the least, he is ecstatic!
+After almost a decade of keeping faith that a solution would come along, following a series of laser surgeries and some additional dilation of his esophagus, for the first time Dick sat down to a meatloaf dinner.
+Thanks to the miracles of modern medicine and a dedicated doctor, to say the least, he is ecstatic!
+To all of you who visit this website, there is always hope.
+Never give up.

 Dinesh Khatri Chhetri, MD